 We caught up with Lucy Sutcliff who studied the International Financial Law LLM at King’s College London.
-Lucy talks to The Lawyer Portal about her decision to pursue an LLM and how she coped with the course.
+Lucy talks to The Lawyer Portal about her decision to pursue a KCL LLM and how she coped with the course.

 As a former casual reader of the Financial Times, the LLM really threw me in the deep end.
 In one of my first lectures the professor used three words I had to sneakily Google in order to keep up!
 However, support was easily found.
 Once the weekly (or fortnightly) seminars started, I was relieved to find my fellow classmates just as bewildered!
 Most of our professors were eager to cure our confusion.